1-800-275-4279

 • Failed to take reasonable steps to protect invitees from harm

-In order to establish the property owner’s liability, a plaintiff must demonstrate that the property owner had actual or constructive knowledge of the hazardous condition at the time of the accident.
+To establish the property owner’s liability, a plaintiff must demonstrate that the owner had actual or constructive knowledge of the hazardous condition at the time of the accident.

 The plaintiff must also show that the property owner failed to take reasonable steps to protect the invitee or warn them of the hazard.